+A clean slate can work wonders in life, especially when it comes to the numerous gadgets and gizmos we use on a daily basis, like the iPhone.
 Although performing a factory reset of your smartphone may not sound ideal — it essentially wipes your device of any and all personal settings and data you’ve acquired through the years — it’s occasionally necessary when troubleshooting your device for software errors or when retaining your private information is of the utmost importance, such as during a sales transaction or repair.

 Step 1: Prepare your iPhone for restoration

-Step 2: Restore your iPhone
+Step 4: Restore your iPhone

 Once the reset process is complete — a process that may take up to several minutes — check to ensure your phone has been restored to its original factory settings.
 If done correctly, you’ll once again be presented with the iOS Setup Assistant upon startup, from which you can then restore your phone from a backup or continue the process as if you were setting it up anew.

 You’ll have to log in and set up your iPhone from scratch once it has been factory reset.
 The prompts will ask you whether you want to restore from your iCloud account, set up a completely fresh phone without any of your previous settings, or use iTunes and a PC to put your old content onto the phone again.